Inflectra/spira-documentation/docs/Spira-User-Manual/Functionality-Overview.md

 ## Build Management

-SpiraPlan® includes the ability to integrate with a variety of continuous integration / automated build servers so that the results of automated builds can be displayed in SpiraPlan linked to the associated release or sprint.
-In addition, the results of automated tests and source code operations can be linked to the build events, providing traceability from a specific build to the bugs that were fixed, tests that were run and source code files that were modified.
+SpiraPlan® integrates with a variety of continuous integration / automated build servers so that the results of automated builds can be displayed in SpiraPlan linked to the associated release or sprint.
+In addition, the results of automated tests and source code operations can be linked to the build events, providing traceability from a specific build to the bugs that were fixed, tests that were run, and source code files that were modified.

 ## Instant Messenger